KeziahOkyere41/capstone-recipe-project/README.md

 # Capstone Recipe Project.

 # Project Description
-  This project project food recipes provide consistency in the production of menu items.
+  This food recipe project provides consistency in the production of menu items.
 It provides food cost control.
 It provides knowledge for front of the house staff as a sales tool and to help consumers with dietary concerns and allergies.

  # Requirements.
   * Backend: Ruby version 3.1.2